huaminghuangtw/Evergreen-Notes/Permanent-Notes/Speak less, listen more.md

  * “_Does this need to be said?_”
  * “_Does this need to be said by me?_”
  * “_Does this need to be said by me right now?_”

+---

+* The quietest person in the room often has the most to say.
+* The quietest person in the room is usually listening the hardest.
+* The quietest person in the room speaks loudest when it matters.
+* The quietest person in the room already understands what others are still trying to prove.